Emmersot/Dr.SillyStringz_Solution/README.md

 ---
 ## Description

-_{This program will provide a way for Dr.Sillystringz to keep track of machine repairs.}_
+_{This program will provide a way for Dr.Sillytringz to keep track of machine repairs.}_

 ---
 ## Setup/Installation Requirements